10 Myths About Frozen Food You Need to Stop Believing

 Myth: You can’t freeze milk and eggs

 In terms of safety, there’s really nothing you can’t freeze—it just comes down to quality.
 The texture of some foods, like milk and cheese, might change a bit, but they’re still perfectly safe.
 In fact, Passerrello recommends freezing single-sized cartons of milk and putting them in your kid’s lunchbox as a disposable (and drinkable) ice pack.
 Another surprising freezer item?
 Egg whites.
 “They hold up better than the yolks,” says Passerrello.
 So if you need half a dozen yolks for a recipe and aren’t ready to use the whites, just pour them into a freezer-safe container.
-Check out these other 7 foods you never knew you could freeze.

 Myth: It’s safe to thaw food on the counter

 Letting food warm up on the counter is probably the biggest culprit of unsafe thawing, says Passerrello.
 Leaving food at room temperature for hours on end will put it in the “danger zone,” so bacteria will start to grow.
-Learn how to fix 50 more kitchen mistakes everyone makes.

 Myth: Running hot water over food will thaw it safely